 Ans.
 Yes.
-Any person aggrieved by any order or decision passed under the GST Act(s) has the right to appeal under Section 107.
+Any person aggrieved by any order or decision passed under the GST Act(s) has the right to appeal to the Appellate Authority under Section 107.
 It must be an order or decision passed by an "adjudicating authority".